-Seguana Medical has incurred operating losses and negative operating cash flows in each period since it was founded in 2006.
-Operating loss from continuing operations for the year ended 31 December 2021 was EUR 23.6 million.
-As of 31 December 2021, Sequana Medical has a loss brought forward of EUR 142.7 million.
-On 30 June 2022, the operating loss amounted to EUR 13.7 million.
-These losses have resulted principally from costs incurred in the development and commercialisation of the alfapump®, alfapump DSR® and DSR® product, as well as from general and administrative costs associated with Sequana Medical's operations and manufacturing scale-up.
-Sequana Medical intends to fund the continued development of the alfapump[®], and the DSR® product, to expand manufacturing capabilities, to seek further regulatory and marketing approvals for these products, to secure reimbursement by payers, to maintain, protect and expand Sequana Medical's intellectual property portfolio and to expand sales and marketing activities.
-In particular, Sequana Medical plans to complete the studies referred to in the Annual Report under the captions "alfapump® for liver disease and malignant ascites - Clinical development - Ongoing clinical studies" and " - alfapump DSR® for heart failure - potential chronic treatment for heart failure-induced volume overload - Clinical development - Ongoing and planned clinical studies", subject to the changes referred to in the press release dated 19 July 2022 and incorporated by reference herein.
+Sequana Medical has incurred operating losses and negative operating cash flows in each period since it was founded in 2006.
+Operating loss from continuing operations for the year ended 31 December 2022 was EUR 30.8 million.
+As of 31 December 2022, Seguana Medical has a loss brought forward of EUR 173.5 million.
+These losses have resulted principally from costs incurred in the development and commercialisation of the alfapump® and DSR® product, as well as from general and administrative costs associated with Sequana Medical's operations and manufacturing scale-up.
+Seguana Medical intends to fund the continued development of the alfapump®, and the DSR® product, to expand manufacturing capabilities, to seek further regulatory and marketing approvals for these products, to secure reimbursement by payers, to maintain, protect and expand Sequana Medical's intellectual property portfolio and to expand sales and marketing activities.
 Management initially expected that the POSEIDON clinical study would cost around EUR 11 million to complete.
 This was, however, based upon a timeline in which primary endpoint data would be reported mid-year 2021.
-Due to delays associated with the COVID-19 outbreak, enrolment for the study was completed in December 2021, with implantation of the alfapump® device having been completed in the first quarter of 2022 and primary endpoint read-out in the second half of 2022 (although this is subject to further delays in connection with the COVID-19 outbreak).
-These delays will result in further costs to complete the study, with management currently expecting that the study will ultimately cost EUR 12.2 million.
-By the end of December 2021, EUR 7.6 million had been spent in connection with the POSEIDON clinical study.
+Due to delays associated with the COVID-19 outbreak, enrolment for the study was completed in December 2021, with implantation of the alfapump® device having been completed in the first quarter of 2022 and primary endpoint read-out was achieved in October 2022.
+These delays have resulted in further costs to complete the study, with management currently expecting that the study will ultimately cost EUR 15.2 million.
+By the end of December 2022, EUR 12.2 million had been spent in connection with the POSEIDON clinical study.
 Management initially expected that the RED DESERT clinical study would cost around EUR 2.2 million to complete.
-Interim results for the study were announced in October 2020 and topline data was announced in

-May 2021.
-By the end of December 2021, EUR 1.8 million had been spent in connection with the RED DESERT study.
-Sequana Medical also commenced enrolment for its SAHARA feasibility study in June 2021 and completed enrolment with its first-generation DSR product, DSR 1.0, in the first half of 2022.
-Sequana Medical plans to extend SAHARA to treat a small number of patients with its proprietary second-generation DSR product, DSR 2.0, to support the IND filing in the United States.Top-line results for SAHARA, using DSR 1.0 and 2.0, and the IND filing for DSR 2.0 are expected by the end of 2022.
-The SAHARA study is expected to cost approximately EUR 2.2 million.
-In addition, Sequana Medical plans to start MOJAVE, the initiation of MOJAVE, a randomised controlled study in approximately 30 diuretic resistant chronic heart failure patients using Short Term DSR 2.0, following submission and approval of the U.S. IND, expected in the first half of 2023.
-Management estimates that this study will cost approximately EUR 5.7 million.
+Interim results for the study were announced in October 2020 and topline data was announced in May 2021.
+By the end of December 2022 the study ended and EUR 1.6 million had been spent in connection with the RED DESERT study.
+Seguana Medical also commenced enrolment for its SAHARA feasibility study in June 2021 and completed enrolment with its first-generation DSR product, DSR 1.0, in the first half of 2022.
+Top-line results for SAHARA were reported in November 2022.
+The SAHARA study cost approximately EUR 2.2 million.
+In addition, Seguana Medical plans to start MOJAVE, a randomised controlled study in approximately 30 diuretic resistant chronic heart failure patients using Short Term DSR 2.0, following submission and approval of the U.S. IND application, which was received in May 2023.
+Management estimates that this study will cost approximately EUR 6.7 million.

 On the other hand, the revenues associated with these clinical development activities are not expected to materialise for a significant period of time.
-For example, Sequana Medical does not expect to receive revenues from the sale of the alfapump® in North America until after its launch, which had previously been expected in the first half of 2022 (prior to the onset of the COVID-19 outbreak).
-Currently, the regulatory filing with the U.S. Food and Drug Administration (the "FDA") in connection with the alfapump® is expected to be made during the second half of 2023.
-Meanwhile, Sequana Medical's revenues from the sale of the alfapump® in Europe, which were EUR 0.96 million in 2020 and EUR 0.02 million in the first half of 2021, are not sufficient to compensate for these clinical affairs expenses.
+For example, Sequana Medical does not expect to receive revenues from the sale of the alfapump[®] in North America until after its launch.
+Currently, the regulatory filing with the U.S. Food and Drug Administration (the "FDA") in connection with the alfapump[®] is expected to be made during the fourth quarter of 2023.
+Meanwhile, Sequana Medical's revenues from the sale of the alfapump[®] in Europe, which were EUR 0.92 million in 2022, are not sufficient to compensate for these clinical affairs expenses.
 For that reason, Sequana Medical will likely continue to incur further losses for at least the next few years.
-If the revenues associated with the launch of the alfapump® outside North America and the launch of the DSR® product do not materialise at the level expected by management, Sequana Medical's ability to sustain its operations may be impaired.